 Newspaper or Landscape Fabric?

-We’ve shared this tip before – but with the awesome Spring weather we have had the last couple days it seemed like a good time to mention it again!
+We’ve shared this tip before – but with the awesome weather we have had the last couple days it seemed like a good time to mention it again!

-My kids helped me weed my flower beds today and I ran up to Lowe’s to get some mulch – but before I lay it down, I’m putting down some newspaper to save myself from weeding anymore this summer.
+My kids helped me weed my flower beds today and I ran up to Lowe’s to get some mulch – but before I lay it down, I’m putting down some newspaper to save myself from weeding anymore this season.

 Why Newspaper?
 Once you’ve spent hours upon hours hunched over hand-weeding a flower bed – you’re in no hurry to do it again.
 Here’s a little tip I learned from my mom (the greenest thumb I know) about keeping out weeds in your flowerbeds….